syuchan1005/FakeDeck/README.md

 ## TODO
 - Make USB and LCD buffer
-- Support touchscreen and dial report
+- Support touchscreen and dial report - for Plus
+- Support infobar and touch key - for Neo